tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 3. Each variable depends directly on the parents in the network.

-Each node is located with a local probability distribution which is a conditional or a marginal depending on weather the node has a parent or not.
+Each node is located with a local probability distribution which is a conditional or a marginal depending on whether the node has a parent or not.
 Such a graph that has coupled with each node, its local probability distribution, is called a **Bayesian Network**.

-Bayesain Networks provide a very simple data structure to represent all the RVs in a system and store all the conditional dependencies using which a joint distribution can be calculated.
-Baysian Networks store all the factors needed to evaluate the joint distribution.
+Bayesian Networks provide a very simple data structure to represent all the RVs in a system and store all the conditional dependencies using which a joint distribution can be calculated.
+Bayesian Networks store all the factors needed to evaluate the joint distribution.

 ### Different types of Reasoning encoded in a Bayesian Network

 #### 1. Causal Reasoning

 Here, we try to predict the downstream effects of various factors.
-We ask questions like what is the probability that the student will get a good recommendation letter ($P(L=good)$)?
+Do we ask questions like what is the probability that the student will get a good recommendation letter ($P(L=good)$)?
 What is the probability that the student gets a good recommendation letter given he is highly intelligent ($P(L=good \mid I=high)$)?

 This means we ask questions about the outcomes given the base knowledge.